Can Wi-Fi Owners See What Sites I Visit on My Phone?

 2. Connect to a VPN server to hide your IP address.

-3. Hop on any Wi-Fi and surf privately!
+3. Hop on any Wi-Fi network and surf privately!

-In a word: yes.
-Routers log the websites you visit, and anyone with administrator privileges will be able to view this information through the router’s back-end.
+Yes, Wi-Fi owners can see what sites you visit.
+Routers log the websites you access, and anyone with administrator privileges can view this data through the router’s settings panel.

 Some router logs expose your activity to Wi-Fi admins.